OData/v3ProtocolDocument/OData CSDL Definition.markdown

 ## 12.4	The `edm:FunctionImport` Element[csdl12.4]

-The `edm:FunctionImport` element is a nominal element that represents a store function in an entity model.
+The `edm:FunctionImport` element is a nominal type that represents a store function in an entity model.
 The function may return a single or collection of primitive types or nominal structured types.

 A function import MUST provide a [`<simpleIdentifier>`][csdl19] value for the `edm:Name` attribute.